-- 1. Insurers with a separate return filing requirement under ORS 317.710(5) and (7) may not be included in an Oregon consolidated return and shall determine its Oregon corporate excise tax on a separate basis, - 2.
-The remaining affiliates in the Oregon consolidated return shall compute their modified federal consolidated taxable income after exclusion of the insurer with the separate return filing requirement, and - 3.
-The remaining affiliates in the Oregon consolidated return shall receive a dividends-received deduction of 100 percent if the dividend is paid by an insurer that would have been included in the Oregon consolidated return of the remaining affiliates but for the operation of ORS 317.710(5) and (7).
+Insurers that have a separate return filing requirement under ORS 317.710(5) and (7) can't be included in an Oregon consolidated return.
+Instead, they generally determine Oregon corporate excise tax on a separate basis.
+The remaining affiliates in the Oregon consolidated return compute their modified federal consolidated taxable income after exclusion of the insurer with the separate return filing requirement.
+Also, the Oregon consolidated return receives a 100 percent dividendsreceived deduction if a dividend is paid by an insurer that have a separate return filing requirement.
+See Form OR-20-INS and instructions for more information about insurance company filing requirements.